This Chapter is devoted to the all-important Christoffel symbol, an object that captures the

 Let us remind ourselves of the

 simple derivation that yielded this identity.
-If the position vector function describes the trajectory of the
+If the position vector function describes the trajectory of the moving

-the function , i.e. , with the equations of the motion :
+, i.e. , with the equations of the motion :

 Since